About this document

 About the design

-This design uses the CM4 core of the F-RAM to execute two tasks: UART communication and LED control.
+to execute two tasks: UART communication and LED control.

 At device reset, the Infineon-supplied pre-built CM0+ application image enables the CM4 core and configures the CM0+ core to go to sleep.
 The CM4 core uses the UART to print a “Hello World” message to the serial port stream, and starts blinking the user LED on the kit.
 When the user presses the enter key on the serial console, the blinking is paused or resumed.